m1jabczynski/talentacquisition/README.md

 [Top of page](#directory-of-expertise)

 ## Intake
-While working with leadership and executive stakeholders, I take a consultative approach to learn about the boardroom dynamics that the new staff member will encounter in addition to the core criteria and responsibilities of the role.
+While working with **department leaders and executive stakeholders**, I take a consultative approach to learn about the boardroom dynamics that the new staff member will encounter in addition to the core criteria and responsibilities of the role.

-The higher up the corporate ladder you go, *soft skills* become **more** relevant than even the most crucial of technical disciplines.
+The higher up the corporate ladder you go, *soft skills* become **more** relevant than even the most in-demand technical disciplines.

-Each executive search starts with a small team of Talent Partner and the Executive in charge of filling the role.
+Each executive search starts with a **partnership** between Talent Partner and the Leader in charge of filling the role.
 It's the job of the Talent Partner to ask questions about what they are looking for **and** what they learned about the role's incumbent.

+&nbsp;

-Why fill a seat with the same problems?
+> Why fill a seat with the same problems?

+&nbsp;

-Once I have a strong grasp of the need and the environment a diligent Talent Partner doesn't waste any time and will start the search.
+Once they have a strong grasp of the **need** and the environment the new hire will be stepping into, a diligent Talent Partner doesn't waste any time and will start the search.

+&nbsp;

+> Proactive recruiters are those that know their boundaries but don't wait for constant direction.
+Our job is to provide leaders with what they **want** and what they **need**.

+&nbsp;

 ## Search
-I will take a list of criteria, soft skills and historical context the executive has shared and begin investigating passive talent in the same or similar industries, looking for opportunities to find a lead into casual conversation.
-Most new employees
+I will take a list of criteria, soft skills, and historical context the Executive or Leader in charge has shared, and begin investigating passive talent in the same or similar industries, looking for opportunities to find a lead into casual conversation.

+> [!TIP]
+> 70% of the global workforce is made up of *passive* talent.
+[Sourced from LinkedIn](https://business.linkedin.com/content/dam/business/talent-solutions/global/en_us/c/pdfs/Ultimate-List-of-Hiring-Stats-v02.04.pdf)

 &nbsp;